emmt/ArrayTools.jl/README.md

 the array to the compiled function.

 Typically, you want to ensure that the elements are stored in memory contiguously and in column-major order.
-This can be ckecked by calling:
+This can be checked by calling:

 ```julia
 is_flat_array(A) -> bool